bokwoon95/ivled/README.md

 `ivled help`   : Displays this help

 # macOS Installation
-1. Use Chrome (not Safari) to download the [ivled file](https://github.com/bokwoon95/ivled/blob/master/ivled).
+1. Use Chrome or Firefox (as long as it's not [not Safari](https://forums.macrumors.com/threads/safari-erroneously-adding-dms-extension-to-downloads.2080108/)) to download the [ivled file](https://github.com/bokwoon95/ivled/blob/master/ivled).
 Make sure it downloads into your 'Downloads' folder.
 2. Open Terminal.
 Run this command
 ```
 mv ~/Downloads/ivled /usr/local/bin